How Schools Work

 Support staff: Provides support services, e.g., counseling, scheduling, communications, nursing, cafeteria service, etc.

-Students and Parents: The system exists to serve students and parents, whose needs and concerns influence a wide range of policies and practices.
+Students and Parents: The school system exists to serve students and families whose needs and concerns influence a wide range of policies and practices.
 Research shows meaningful family engagement is important to student success.
-Having parents included in the decision making process will make the biggest difference.
+Having parents, family members, and caregivers included in the decision-making process will make the biggest difference.

 Ten Tips for Success